GuildCrafts/core-data-structures/README.md

 Pick a _different_ programming language from JavaScript (e.g. Ruby, Swift, Python, C, Java...) and write tests & implementations for each.

-- [Stretch] Can run all non-JavaScript tests with a single command.
+- [ ] Can run all non-JavaScript tests with a single command.
-- [Stretch] For each data structure identified above, there exists:
+- [ ] For each data structure identified above, there exists:
-  - [Stretch] a test file with unit tests for each method and property _in a language other than JavaScript_.
+  - [ ] a test file with unit tests for each method and property _in a language other than JavaScript_.
-  - [Stretch] an implementation file with a correct implementation of the data structure _in a language other than JavaScript_.
+  - [ ] an implementation file with a correct implementation of the data structure _in a language other than JavaScript_.

 ## Quality Rubric